LGouellec/retriable-consumer-kafka-dotnet/README.md

 docker-compose logs -f infinite-retries-consumer
 ```

-This consumer will retry infinitely in case of errors when calling an external system.
-In case of failures, the consumer is paused and offset is set to the previous record.
-Next call to the poll(timeout) method will honour the timeout and will return an empty record, so this will act as backoff.
+This consumer retries infinitely in case of errors when calling an external system.

+In case of failures when calling the external service, the consumer is paused and the offset is set to the previously successfully processed record.
+The next call to `poll(timeout)` honours the timeout and returns an empty record.
+Honouring the timeout while paused acts as backoff between retry attempts.

 ## max-poll-internal-raising-consumer